Post and recipe updated: 5.25.2014

 Finally, it’s that season again.
 I think.
 We had a horribly long winter in Chicago.
 And spring has been anything but spring.
 Depending on the day, it’s felt more like winter, summer, and fall.
 We were supposed to go camping this weekend, but the cold rainy weather kept us away.
 Saturday night, when I should have been roasting marshmallows, I tried to will the weather warmer by making burgers on the indoor grill.
 According to the 5-day forecast, it’s working!

 And you can’t have burgers without buns.
 Homemade brioche buns.
-I score big points with the husband when I make these.
+I score big points with Kev when I make these.
 He just loves em.
 Here’s the problem, though—I never give myself enough time to let them rise.
 It was no different this time.
 But I did a little research and have some tips for all the procrastinators out there like me.

 - 1 c. warm water

-2 tsp. active dry yeast
+- 2 tsp. active dry yeast

 - 3 tbsp. sugar

-- 2 large eggs, divided
+- 2 large eggs

-- 1 1/2 tsp. salt
+- 1 1/2 tsp. flaky kosher salt

-3. Shape dough into a ball.Cover bowl with towel.
+- With the dough hook attachment, mix on medium speed until a dough forms.
+Slowly add more flour until dough begins to pull from sides.
+Like a little wheat flour?
+Go ahead and use some now.
+Mix for about 8 minutes.
+Shape dough into a ball.
+When ready, dough should be on the slightly sticky side but will easily mold into a ball.Cover bowl with towel.
 Let rise in a warm place until doubled in bulk, two hours.
 (For the procrastinators, speed up the rising time by preheating oven to 350º for 1 minute.
 Turn off and place bowl in warm oven, about 1 hour.)

 • Substitute in some wheat flour if you wish, using a tad bit less to compensate its density.